 Restaurants, cafés, and catering services can attract more customers by displaying menus, deals, and customer reviews online.
 These businesses are especially helped because people usually want to see menus and prices before they go out.
 Great photos of your food can make potential customers hungry and excited to visit.

 You can even add features like online ordering, reservations, and delivery options right on your website, making it easier for customers to buy from you.
 During busy times or events, having online ordering can cut down on phone calls and boost sales.
+Many website builders now offer templates specifically designed for restaurants with built-in ordering systems, making it easier than ever to get started.

 Retail & Online Commerce